-ROCKET-BUILDING COMPETITION: SPONSORED BY SPACEX AND ESTES INDUSTRIES
+ROCKET-BUILDING COMPETITION: SPONSORED BY LOCKHEED MARTIN AND ESTES INDUSTRIES

-All of the student teams who made it to the TARC Finals have developed good model rocket-building skills, so we have set up an event to let 32 of these teams compete to show off these skills.
+All of the student teams who made it to the TARC Finals have developed good model rocket-building skills, so we have set up an event to let 40 of these teams compete to show off these skills.
 Teams can sign up for this competition starting at 6:15 PM on Friday night, prior to the contestant briefing.
 Teams will only be permitted to sign up for a time slot after their team's assigned launch window time.
 Alternates will be signed up to take the place of any team that ends up making the fly-off round and is therefore unable to participate in the building competition during the time slot they signed up for.
+Teams that sign up for the last round of the rocket-building competition that make the flyoffs must yield their spot in rocket-building to an alternate.

-Teams will be assigned a 75-minute time slot between 10:00 AM and 3:00 PM on Saturday to build a flight-worthy rocket out of a bag of rocket parts.
+Teams will have a 75-minute time slot between 10:00 AM and 3:00 PM on Saturday to build a flightworthy rocket out of a bag of rocket parts.
 The parts will be provided.
-Every team will get an identical bag of parts (free of charge) and 8 teams will be building on adjacent tables during each of the four time slots.
+Every team will get an identical bag of parts (free of charge) and 10 teams will be building on adjacent tables during each of the four time slots.
 We will provide basic tools (yellow carpenter's glue, X-acto knives, sandpaper), but teams are free to augment these with their own tools and building supplies - but not with extra rocket parts.